What is CISM?

 - Determine the need for further supportive services or therapy

-Psychological first aid is a component of the comprehensive system called CISM.
+Psychological First Aid (PFA) is a component of the comprehensive system called CISM.
 The system can be used to address a vast array of critical incidents.
 Critical incidents are defined as events that are outside of the individual’s normal experience and have the capacity to cause a reaction within the individual.

 CISM has multiple components that can be used before, during, and after a crisis.
 These components include but are not limited to: